metabolomics-us/carpy/stasis-server/README.md

 # Stasis Server

+## Plugins

+first you need to install all required serverless plugins

 ## Running integration tests

 These tests require the `STASIS_API_TOKEN` environmental variable to be set or, alternatively, to be defined in a `test.env` file in the project root.